Albury: Frontier town

 By 1847 the Albury settlement included two public houses and a handful of huts, a police barracks and a blacksmiths.
 A log punt established in 1844 serviced the crossing of the Murray River.
 Albury Post Office opened on 1 April 1843, closed in 1845, then reopened in the township on 1 February 1847.

 In 1851, with the separation of Victoria from New South Wales, and the border falling on the Murray River, Albury found itself a frontier town.
 With an increase in commerce with Melbourne, the first bridge was built in 1860 to the design of surveyor William Snell Chauncy.
 Albury at this time became a customs post between the two colonies as New South Wales held a protectionist stance after gaining its constitution in 1856.

 Albury was at this time starting to grow substantially with German speaking immigrants using the area to grow grapes for wine.
 By the 1870s a butter factory was established, flour mill, wineries and locally brewed cider and soft drinks were available.

 The railway line from Sydney arrived at Albury in 1881 (see Transport-Rail below).
-A temporary wooden railway bridge joined the line to the Victorian network in 1883.
+The North-Eastern Railway line from Melbourne to Wodonga was completed in 1873 and a wooden railway bridge connected the Albury Railway Station to the Victorian line in 1883.
 New South Wales and Victoria had different track gauges until 1962, when the first train ran direct from Sydney to Melbourne.
 The two states could not initially agree which should be the transfer point so they had an expensive and attractive iron lattice bridge sent from Scotland which accommodated both gauges.

-In 1888, Albury built its first school house.
-The city's first mayor, James Fallon, was an innovator of the Public School, funding a demonstration High School to be built on Kiewa Street.
+There was a school operating at Albury in 1848, catering for 13 private students.
+The following year the first National School opened on the corner of Dean and Kiewa Streets, with 73 students enrolled.
+In 1862 a new school was built in Olive Street on land which is now part of Albury Public School.
+The city's first mayor, James Fallon, was an innovator of the Public School, funding a demonstration High School to be built on Kiewa Streets.
 Albury High School opened in Kiewa Street in 1927.